Saffir

 Winds 96-110 mph (83-95 kt or 154-177 kph).
 Storm surge generally 6-8

+feet above normal.
 Some roofing material, door, and window damage of

 buildings.
 Considerable damage to shrubbery and trees with some trees blown